-and support services provided to professional investors by the shareholder voting research and voting advice industry.
-It is important to recognize the value of the services proxy advisory firms provide to their clients, the providers of investment capital, and the respective roles and responsibilities of financial market participants in the process.
-The BPP OC and its Chair can constructively contribute to communicating the facts and eliciting nuances relevant to policymakers and stakeholders globally.
+In this context, the BPP OC also has both the responsibility and opportunity to continue to promote greater understanding of the corporate governance and proxy research and support services provided to professional investors by the shareholder voting research and voting advice industry.
+It is important to recognize both the value of the services BPPG Signatories provide to their clients, the providers of investment capital, and the respective roles and responsibilities of financial market participants in the process.
+The BPP OC and its Chair can constructively contribute to communicating facts and eliciting nuances relevant to policymakers and stakeholders globally.